Horse culture in Mongolia: Riding and training

 Mongolian nomads have long been considered to be some of the best horsemen in the world.
 During the time of Genghis Khan, Mongol horse archers were capable of feats such as sliding down the side of their horse to shield their body from enemy arrows, while simultaneously holding their bow under the horse's chin and returning fire, all at full gallop.
 In 1934, Haslund described how a herdsman breaking in a semi-wild horse was able to ungirth and unsaddle his horse as it bucked underneath him.
 He wrote, "It is a pleasure to see the Mongols in association with their horses, and to see them on horseback is a joy. ...[T]he strength, swiftness and elegance of a Mongol surpass that of any ballet dancer."
-This same skill in horsemanship held true in antiquity.
+This same skill in horsemanship held true in the Middle Ages.
 Giovanni de Carpini, a Franciscan friar who visited Mongolia during the 1240s, observed that "their children begin as soon as they are two or three years old to ride and manage horses and to gallop on them, and they are given bows to suit their stature and are taught to shoot; they are extremely agile and also intrepid.
 Young girls and women ride and gallop on horseback with agility like men."
 Today as in the Middle Ages, the education of a modern Mongolian horseman begins in childhood.
 Parents will place their child on a horse and hold them there before the child can even hang on without assistance.
 By the age of 4, children are riding horses with their parents.
 By age 6, children can ride in races; by age 10, they are learning to make their own tack.

 Carpini noted that the Mongols did not use spurs (these were unknown in Central Asia at that time); they did, however use a short whip.
 This whip had a leather loop at the end; when the rider was not using it, he would let it hang from his wrist so that he could have his hands free to perform tasks, e.g. archery.
 It was taboo to use the whip as a prop or to touch an arrow to the whip; such crimes were punishable by death.
 It was also punishable by death to strike a horse with a bridle.
 Haslund noted that as of 1934, it was considered a crime to strike a horse with a whip in areas in front of the stirrup.